dataserver/raspberrypi-pinout-for-print/README.md

 # Raspberry Pi Pinout for printing

-Download and print in A4 paper.
+Download the PDF file and print using A4 paper.
 The thickness of paper can make a difference here.0

 # Usage